 However, a lot of universities are doing climate change courses.
 Here are some online courses from Harvard: https://online-learning.harvard.edu/series/climate-change.

-Oh wait, there’s a site that pulls some together: Free online courses: https://www.class-central.com/tag/climate%20change.
+Oh wait, I just found a site that pulls together a list: Free online courses: https://www.class-central.com/tag/climate%20change.

 One in there that appears to be about action includes: https://www.class-central.com/course/futurelearn-climate-change-solutions-9827.
 I may take this in the near future.